day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## Issues/Questions/Todos

-  - XXX implications for Cursive - it currently special-cases re-frame registration function -- give ColinF a leads up??
+  - XXX implications for Cursive - it currently special-cases re-frame registration function -- give ColinF a heads up??
-  - XXX dear god, consider changes to documentation/tutorials
+  - XXX Dear God, consider changes to documentation/tutorials
   - XXX means giving up syntax sugar for reg-sub ?
-  - XXX any format for `:doc` ??
+  - XXX any format for `:doc` for display in HTML?
+Or just texual.